 Section 4.
 Upon nomination by the Ecclesiastical Authority, the Convention shall annually elect a Treasurer of the Diocese, who shall have such powers and perform such duties as may be prescribed by canon or required by the Ecclesiastical Authority.

 Section 5.
 The Secretary and the Treasurer shall be eligible to hold other offices in the Diocese either by election or appointment.

 Section 1.
 The Standing Committee or Council of Advice to the Bishop, shall consist of five clergy of the Diocese and four members of the laity who are enrolled confirmed adult communicants in good standing.
 The term of office shall be for three years, with three members being elected at each annual Convention.
-Any member of the Committee whose immediately prior service has been for less than three continuous years shall be eligible for re-election to a full three-year term; otherwise, no elected member shall be eligible for re-election until one year shall have elapsed following the expiration of the term of office.
-[Amended by Act 2008-1]
+Any member of the Committee whose immediately prior service has been for less than three continuous years shall be eligible for re-election to a full three year term; otherwise, no elected member shall be eligible to serve again until two years have elapsed following the expiration of their term of office.
+[Amended by Act 2008-1 and Act 2021-1]

 Section 2.
 The Committee shall have power to fill any vacancy that may occur in its own body between the annual meetings of the Convention in accordance with the applicable canon.
 [Amended by Act 2008-1]